jrkerns/pylinac/docs/source/starshot_docs.rst

 -----------------

 To capture starshot images, film is often used, but a sequence of EPID images can also work for collimator measurements.
 Pylinac can automatically superimpose the images.
-See the literature mentioned in the :ref:`star_overview` for more info.
+See the literature mentioned in the :ref:`star_overview` for more info on acquisition.

 Typical Use
 -----------